mrtrpak/my-page/README.md

 - When working with the both RAWG and football-data.org I had to get creative with how to able to render all of the information.
 When starting to design the page I was hard coding the stats for each game or team.
 After changing the state names that I was saving the information into from the API call I was able to have a work around to render without it being hard coded.

 - When setting out making this portfolio I made an outline of how I wanted it look and work.
 Some features would of proven to be time consuming but thanks to npm packages made some features easy to implement.
 Using both react-card-flip and react-parallax helped bring together the page.

+- Upon originally making this portfolio I used vanilla Reactjs and was using this.state to be able to pass info and can get a bit tricky when doing so.
+I have now updated my portfolio to include hooks which helps when using state and it was able to make things simpilier.